PMArkive/NintendoClients_wiki/Kerberos-Authentication.md

 ## Token Authentication
 On Switch servers, authentication works slightly differently.
 Special accounts, such as **guest**, still use [password-based authentication](#password-authentication), but normal users must provide an id token to log in.
 If an id token is not provided, or if it is invalid, the server refuses to hand out a ticket and returns an error code instead.

-Because there is no way to give a token to **[ValidateAndRequestTicket](Authentication-Protocol#1-login)** and **[RequestTicket](AuthenticationProtocol#3-requestticket)**, these methods cannot be used to for a normal user account on Switch servers.
+Because there is no way to give a token to **[ValidateAndRequestTicket](Authentication-Protocol#1-login)** and **[RequestTicket](AuthenticationProtocol#3-requestticket)**, these methods cannot be used for a normal user account on Switch servers.
 Instead, one of the following methods must be used, depending on the NEX version:

 1. **[ValidateAndRequestTicketWithCustomData](Authentication-Protocol#2-loginex)** (before NEX 4.4.0).
 The id token is sent to the server in the AuthenticationInfo parameter.
 If the id token is valid, the **source key** is sent to the client in the response, along with ticket.
 2. **[ValidateAndRequestTicketWithParam](Authentication-Protocol#6-validateandrequestticketwithparam)** (NEX 4.4.0 and later).
 This method is the same as above, but with slightly different request and response parameters.